warte67/SDOM/docs/progress.md

 ---
 # ToDo:
+- Label Constructor Defaults should include IDisplayObject defaults and the InitStruct defaults.
+Verify and Fix.
 - Implement a Texture asset class to manage SDL_Texture resources in the Factory.
 - Build out the IAssetObject interface and the AssetObject handle type
 - Design and implement the AssetObject handle class, mirroring the DisplayObject handle pattern, and integrate with Factory.